Aurelien-Gg/Cryo-pip/TomoSort/READme.md

 └── CryoCARE/         # ✨ Folder for denoising
 ```

-## ✅ Requirements

-No installation required! 🎉 This tool is designed to work directly on your lab's computing environment without any setup.

 ## 🔄 Workflow

 1. 📥 Place your `.mdoc`, `.eer`, and `.gain` files in a single directory